Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: An equivalent Lagrangian notion of calculus

 \section{An equivalent Lagrangian notion of calculus}

 Here we follow the strategy of \cite{AmbrosioGigliSavare11-3} to prove that the relaxed notion of Sobolev space of Definition \ref{def:Chp} is equivalent to a Lagrangian notion controlling the oscillations of the function via test plan superposition.
-Differently from \cite{AmbrosioGigliSavare11-3}, we prove the equivalence with an ``integrated'' notion which is strongly inspired by \cite{AmbrosioDiMarino14}. \begin{proposition} Let $\Xdm$ be a metric measure space, $p,q \in (1,\infty)$ H\"older conjugate and $f \in L^p(\mm)$.
-They are equivalent: \begin{itemize} \item[(i)] $f \in W^{1,p}(\X)$; \item[(ii)] There exists $C\ge 0$ so that
+Differently from \cite{AmbrosioGigliSavare11-3}, we prove the equivalence with an ``integrated'' notion which is strongly inspired by \cite{AmbrosioDiMarino14}. \begin{theorem} Let $\Xdm$ be a metric measure space, let $p,q \in (1,\infty)$ be H\"older conjugate and $f \in L^p(\mm)$.
+The following are equivalent: \begin{itemize} \item[(i)] $f \in W^{1,p}(\X)$; \item[(ii)] There exists $C\ge 0$ so that